-I'm interested in understanding how ecosystems and the biodiversity they support respond to human actions.
+I'm interested in understanding how ecosystems and the biodiversity they support respond to human activity.
 I'm particularly interested in understanding how plants and animals utilize anthropogenic habitats and the properties of novel ecosystems.
 I'm currently a PhD student in the Integrative Ecology Lab at Temple University where my research is focused on understanding the linkages between biodiversity and ecosystem services in urban environments.
 My MS research at the University of Illinois at Urbana-Champaign focused on the amphibian communities of constructed farm ponds in southern Iowa.
 For my undergraduate research I tested a rapid assessment protocol to be used to identify vernal pools south-central Pennsylvania with high value to amphibian conservation.

 Amphibians in Farm Ponds of Southern Iowa